 Grab either the Digital Standard Edition for £54.99, Deluxe Edition for £59.99, Gold Edition for £74.99, Physical Day One Edition for £49.99, Pulp Edition for £54.99, or Hell-A Edition for £84.99.
 Choose wisely, perhaps employing a spreadsheet, for whichever out of the following you own: PlayStation 4, PlayStation 5, Windows, Xbox One, Xbox Series X/S.

-Live out your vampire slayer dreams in Redfall, the newest offering from Arkane Studios, published by Bethesda, and one of the biggest Xbox upcoming games.
+Live out your vampire slayer dreams in Redfall, the newest offering from Arkane Studios, published by Bethesda, and one of the biggest Xbox games of the year.
 Redfall is an open-world co-op FPS that offers exciting heroes all with unique abilities, solo and cooperative play, narrative-driven gameplay, and an exciting world to explore.

-Redfall, available now to preorder, is out on Windows and Xbox Series X/S on 2 May; the Standard game will cost you £59.99, and the Bite Back Edition and its additional content will cost you £83.99.
+Redfall released on 2 May, is currently available on Windows and Xbox Series X/S the Standard game will cost you £69.99, and the Bite Back Edition and its additional content will cost you £83.99.

 2017's Zelda: Breath of the Wild was such a smash hit, Nintendo not making a sequel would be like firing money at the moon.
-Speaking of moons, Tears of the Kingdom, due for release on 12 May, has a great big red one, raining fire down from the heavens, making Zelda fans think immediately of the N64 Zelda Majora's Mask.
+Speaking of moons, Tears of the Kingdom, which was released on 12 May, has a great big red one, raining fire down from the heavens, making Zelda fans think immediately of the N64 Zelda Majora's Mask.
 It also has floating islands, making the same people think of the Wii’s Skyward Sword.

 Everyone loved Zelda: Breath of the Wild.
 In some ways, it was a fulfilment of the promise of the very first Zelda – a grand, open-ended adventure, the grandest Zelda yet.
 It had a fantastic look and a wonderful atmosphere.
 It really made you the adventurer.
 You could go anywhere you wanted, even directly to the last boss.